-NATIONAL COAST GUARD DAY
+NATIONAL COAST GUARD DAY | AUGUST 4

-National Coast Guard Day on August 4 celebrates and honors the courageous work of the service members of Coast Guard.
+National Coast Guard Day on August 4th celebrates and honors the courageous work of the service members of Coast Guard.

 Always ready, The United States Coast Guard’s official motto in Latin reads Semper Paratus.

-When Hurricane Katrina struck the Gulf coast of America, the US Coast Guard saved over 33,500 lives.
+When Hurricane Katrina struck the Gulf Coast of America, the US Coast Guard saved over 33,500 lives.
 Their maritime efforts rescued an estimated 24,000 lives from peril in severely dangerous conditions.

 Since 1790, service members have been at the ready to provide support whatever the mission.
 Their commitment continues today.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL COAST GUARD DAY

 The United States Coast Guard traces its founding to an act of Congress on August 4, 1790.
-The Coast Guard consisted of 10 vessels which carried out the enforcement of various trade and humanitarian duties.
+The Coast Guard consisted of 10 vessels that carried out the enforcement of various trade and humanitarian duties.